AlexisNavarro/Data-structures-python/README.md

 # Data-structures-python
 Demonstrating my proficiency in using Data structures in python

-# Data structures in this repository
+# Data structures in this repository as of 4/17/2023
 * Arrays
 * Queues
 * Binary Trees